makwaijun/personalwebpagev2/content/Poetry/Poetry2.md

 But I do not hunger.

-Home is existing there, vulnerable,  without fear of judgment.
+Home is the existence of being there, vulnerable,  without fear of judgment.
 A heart left unguarded on the hearth.
 Unpressured to awake from my dreams.
 To dream widely.
 To dream openly.

 But dream on, I do.